-Verified Taobao and Weidian W2C links through EastMallBuy, fee breakdown, and how this mid-tier agent compares to ACBuy and CNFans in 2026.
+Curated Taobao and Weidian W2C links through EastMallBuy, fee breakdown, and how this mid-tier agent compares to ACBuy and CNFans in 2026.

 Data: March 2026.
 Fees vary by tier and promotion.
 Verify in-platform before ordering.

 EastMallBuy is a mid-tier agent that handles the standard rep purchasing workflow reliably.
 It's not a standout on any single dimension — fees are average at 5%, storage is average at 30 days, QC quality is standard.
 What it has going for it is operational consistency and English support quality that's better than the fee tier suggests.
 For buyers who want a functional agent without strong preferences, EastMallBuy is a reasonable choice.
+Use the agent comparison tool to run exact numbers for your haul before deciding between EastMallBuy and alternatives like ACBuy.

 The purchasing workflow on EastMallBuy follows the standard model: link submission, order confirmation, warehouse receipt, QC photos, shipping.
 No unusual steps, no platform-specific quirks that would confuse buyers familiar with any other agent.
 This predictability is an underrated quality.